xmos/lib_camera/doc/rst/06_contributing.rst

 When doing so, it is recommended to add tests or examples to demonstrate the new functionality or bug fix.
 This will help us understand the changes and ensure they work as intended.

-PR's will trigger a CI pipeline that will run the tests and check the code style.
+PRs will trigger a CI pipeline that will run the tests and check the code style.
 Make sure new tests are added to the pipeline modifying the correct CMakeLists.txt file.

 The following section focuses on contributing to the ISP components.